Benjamin Harrison: States admitted to the Union

-More states were admitted during Harrison's presidency than any other.
+More states were admitted during Harrison's presidency than during any other.

 Vacations and travel

-Harrison attended a grand, three-day centennial celebration of George Washington's inauguration in New York City on April 30, 1889, and made the following remarks: "We have come into the serious but always inspiring presence of Washington.
+Harrison attended a grand, three-day centennial celebration of George Washington's inauguration in New York City on April 30, 1889, and said: "We have come into the serious but always inspiring presence of Washington.
 He was the incarnation of duty and he teaches us today this great lesson: that those who would associate their names with events that shall outlive a century can only do so by high consecration to duty.
 Self-seeking has no public observance or anniversary."

-The Harrisons made many trips out of the capital, which included speeches at most stops – including Philadelphia, New England, Indianapolis and Chicago.
+The Harrisons made many trips out of the capital, which included speeches at most stops, including Philadelphia, New England, Indianapolis, and Chicago.
 Harrison typically made his best impression speaking before large audiences, as opposed to more intimate settings.
-The most notable of his presidential trips, theretofore unequaled, was a five-week tour of the west in the spring of 1891, aboard a lavishly outfitted train.
-Harrison enjoyed a number of short trips out of the capital—usually for hunting—to nearby Virginia or Maryland.
+The most notable of his presidential trips, theretofore unequaled, was a five-week tour of the West in the spring of 1891, aboard a lavishly outfitted train.
+Harrison enjoyed several short trips out of the capital—usually for hunting—to Virginia and Maryland.

 During the hot Washington summers, the Harrisons took refuge in Deer Park, Maryland, and Cape May Point, New Jersey.
-In 1890, John Wanamaker joined with other Philadelphia devotees of the Harrisons and made a gift to them of a summer cottage at Cape May.
-Harrison, though appreciative, was uncomfortable with the appearance of impropriety; a month later, he paid Wanamaker $10,000 as reimbursement to the donors.
+In 1890, John Wanamaker and other Philadelphia devotees of the Harrisons gave them a summer cottage at Cape May.
+Though appreciative, Harrison was uncomfortable with the appearance of impropriety; a month later, he paid Wanamaker $10,000 to reimburse the donors.
 Nevertheless, Harrison's opponents made the gift the subject of national ridicule, and Mrs. Harrison and the president were vigorously criticized.